 Please refer to Cookbook - IOM Invoice and Credit Note Generation for information about creating a new stylesheet for invoices and credit notes.

 The XML schema describes what a given XML document can contain, in the same way as a database schema describes the data that can be contained in a database (i.e., table structure, data types, constraints etc.).
-That means the XML schema defines the shape, or structure, of an XML document as well as rules for data content and semantics, e.g., which fields an element can contain, which sub elements it can contain and how many items can be present.
-Therefore, it is used as the basis for generating the XML-Document that can be treated as programming object.
+That means the XML schema defines the shape, or structure, of an XML document as well as rules for data content and semantics, e.g., which fields an element can contain, which sub-elements it can contain, and how many items can be present.
+Therefore, it is used as the basis for generating the XML-Document that can be treated as a programming object.

 The Document.xsd consists of:

 Elements, which define properties of elements.
 These include the element name and target namespace.
 An important property is the type of the element, which constrains what attributes and children the element can have.

 Based on the XML schema, Java beans are used to determine a lot of information about an order, and an XML file is created.
 For more details please see Invoice XML Document.

 In contrast to the default business process, when invoices or credit notes have to be created or processed, further configurations need to be done.
 Often, additional prerequisites are required in order to start invoicing processes.
 These criteria are tested in decision beans.
 A decision bean is a filter that reflects whether an action should be processed or not.
 A major parameter is a business object like an order, a dispatch, or a return.
 The methods of the bean can check if an action has to be executed on a business object, e.g., invoicing, or document.

 See Guide - IOM Dispatch Business Process | Create an Invoice of how to use a decision bean.